Gulabi Bagh: Education

 There are a couple of Primary and Senior Secondary Schools in Gulabi Bagh.
 Also Delhi university North Campus is situated nearby.
 Schools like Monfort or Presidium situated in neighbouring areas are too well within reach.

 Greenery

 This area is famous for its green cover.
 There is an abundance of parks contributing in fresh air.
 Population density is also well below Capital's average.

 Connectivity

 Situated more towards the center, its easy to go anywhere around the city and NCR.
 Gulabi bagh is well connected via metro Shastri nagar metro and Pratap Nagar metro Stations are well within reach.
 Bus Connectivity is also good.
 Roads and streets are wide enough.

 Shopping

 The colony itself has super markets to shop, still for more substantial shopping one can go to kamla nagar market or deep market which are just minutes away.

-Medical Facilities
+Medical facilities

 NKS Super Specialty hospital is situated in Sanjay Nagar colony of gulabi bagh.
 Also there are a couple of government dispensaries.

+In the news

+In September 2024, Gulabi Bagh was in the news for wrong reasons when a gold merchant was robbed of 4kg gold.